theprincy/fabercad/dev-guide/index.md

 ## Vector widget

-Vector widget provides a method to select a direction in JSketcher.
+Vector widget provides a method to select a direction in FaberCad.
 The direction can be derived from several input types.
 If a face is selected this will return the normal to the face.
 If an edge or sketch curve is selected it will use the edge to derive the vector.